-The guidance applies to all local authorities and schools (primary/secondary/special/school hostels/residential) under their management.
-Local authorities should ensure that any external organisations involved in delivering services in schools (e.g. contracted facilities management services) are required to follow this guidance.
+This guidance applies to all local authorities and schools (primary/secondary/special/school hostels/residential) under their management and all external organisations involved in delivering services in schools (e.g. contracted facilities management services).
 It should also be used by grant-aided schools and independent schools to support their recovery efforts.
-Please read the supplementary guidance for residential children’s house, residential schools, secure care facilities and residential respite/short break services for children and young people, developed in partnership with relevant stakeholders.
-COVID-19 guidance for universities, colleges and student accommodation providers may also be relevant to some.

 This guidance does not apply to early learning and childcare (ELC).
 Read the separate guidance for early learning, school aged childcare and childminder settings.

 Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.

 Key context (including revised strategic framework)

 We published the Strategic Framework update on 22 February 2022.
 This sets out a change to our overarching strategic intent: "to manage COVID-19 effectively, primarily through adaptations and health measures that strengthen our resilience and recovery, as we rebuild for a better future."

 Of relevance to schools, the Strategic Framework sets out that a small number of routine protective measures will remain, these are set out in this guidance.
 The need for and sufficiency of these protective measures will continue to be kept under constant review.
 If data and evidence suggest that the approach to any specific mitigations should be updated then advice and revised guidance will be provided to that effect.